 Brazilian buttock lift.
 This procedure is performed by first harvesting fat from donor sites, commonly from the abdomen, waist, bra/back rolls, and thighs, and then taking that fat and injecting it into the buttocks to enhance the size of the buttocks.
 The limiting factor for this procedure is the availability of donor sites.
 If a person is very thin, then they likely do not have enough donor sites to harvest fat so that the buttocks can be adequately augmented.
 Some surgeons recommend patients put on weight in that situation, but many patients after the procedure like to get back down to their pre-procedure weight, and unfortunately as weight is lost, the fat cells shrink and the buttock will likely not maintain the volume placed.
 For those patients that do not have significant donor sites, buttock augmentation can be performed using specifically designed buttock implants.
 These are commonly placed through incisions in the buttock crease between the two cheeks.
 This can also be performed on patients who had a Brazilian buttock lift but felt that they did not achieve the desired volume.

-Buttock augmentation includes two types of procedures: 1) a Brazilian butt lift which incorporates liposuction to harvest fat from donor areas, and then buttock enhancement by injecting fat into the buttocks, or 2) Buttock augmentation with implants.
 The Brazilian butt lift probably is less painful than implant surgery because fat is injected into the subcutaneous plane and muscle layers, but none of the muscle is divided.
 Operations in which muscle is divided are usually more painful.
 Buttock implant surgery can be performed in three different planes.
 The implants can be placed in a subcutaneous pocket, a subfascial pocket, or in an intramuscular pocket.
 In general, the intramuscular pocket is the most painful.
 However, the intramuscular pocket usually provides more soft tissue coverage to the implant.
 But with adequate rest, and good post-operative analgesia, the procedure is usually well tolerated during the post-op period.
 A non-invasive buttock augmentation with Sculptra entails a series of injections and is not particularly uncomfortable.